MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux.md

 ## Prepare the client VM

 The AKS Engine is a command-line tool used to deploy and manage your Kubernetes cluster.
 You can run the engine on a machine in your Azure Stack.
-From this machine, you will deploy the IaaS resources needed to run your cluster.
+From this machine, you will execute the AKS Engine to deploy the IaaS resources and software needed to run your cluster.
 You can then use the machine running the engine to perform management tasks on your cluster.

 When choosing your client machine, consider: